- Forms

 Drop down boxes and text fields are prefilled or preselected with reasonable default values.
-The default values are qualified guesses as to what the user would possibly select.
+The default values are intelligent guesses as to what the user would possibly select.

 By providing default values in often complex forms with many choices, you save the user from the hassle of selecting all the relevant choices.
 Filling out a long form can sometimes be enough reason for the user to go somewhere else, where the process is easier.